Aaryaman-147/healthassist-ai/README.md

 It integrates LLM reasoning with retrieval-based grounding and system-level safeguards to reduce hallucination and ensure outputs remain within a controlled medical scope.

+> _⚠️ This is a prototype for research and development purposes only.
+It is not a medical diagnosis tool._

 ## 🏗️ Architecture